Your Down Payment

 - VA mortgages

 With a guarantee from the Department of Veterans Affairs, a VA loan qualifies service people and veterans.
 This particular loan does not require a down payment, has limited closing costs, and provides the benefit of a competitive rate of interest.
 While the mortgages are not actually provided by the VA, the office certifies borrowers by issuing eligibility certificates.

 A piggy-back loan is a second mortgage that closes with the first.
 Most of the time, the first mortgage is for 80% of the cost of the home and the "piggyback" is for 10%.
 In contrast to the usual 20 percent down payment, the buyer will just have to cover the remaining 10 percent.

 - Carry-Back loans

-In a "carry back" mortgage, the seller commits to lend you some of his own equity to help you get your down payment funds.
-In this scenario, you would borrow the majority of the purchase price from a traditional mortgage lending institution and borrow the remaining amount from the seller.
-Typically you'll pay a slightly higher interest rate on the loan financed by the seller.
+In a "carry back" agreement, the seller agrees to lend you some of his home equity to assist you with your down payment funds.
+In this scenario, you would borrow the majority of the purchase price from a traditional lending institution and finance the remaining amount with the seller.
+Typically you'll pay a somewhat higher rate with the loan financed by the seller.

 No matter how you gather your down payment, the thrill of reaching the goal of owning your own home will be just as great!